 I have to say, to date, Mark Carney has hardly had a job, since he first arrived in this country in 2013.
 However, I am a little surprised that his swan song was to drop interest rates today from 0.75% to 0.25%.
-In my view, there was an opportunity to take two short steps to this lower level, rather than one and it now denies the future Governor, Andrew Bailey, any room for manoeuvre, to stimulate the economy and the markets, without resorting to Quantitative Easing again.
+In my view, there was an opportunity to take two short steps to this lower level, rather than one and it now denies the future Governor, Andrew Bailey, any room for maneuver, to stimulate the economy and the markets, without resorting to Quantitative Easing again.

 I have always said that, whilst Mr. Carney’s demeanor and appearance looked intelligent and measured, his crass ineptitude to date, would suggest otherwise.
-He has failed to understand the dynamics of the UK economy from the very day he set foot in the Bank of England and, I do hope that the new Governor will fair better in future.
+He has failed to understand the dynamics of the UK economy from the very day he set foot in the Bank of England and, I do hope that the new Governor will fair better in the future.

 We know how hard it can be to buy a house or apartment when things aren’t going well for our economy as a whole – but with us on your side, you don’t need to worry anymore!
 Let us take care of everything so you can focus on what matters most – finding your perfect place and moving into it as soon as possible!
 Visit our website & sign up for a free consultation with Glentree today!